sshyran/owntracks-gw/manual/mqtt.md

 is set to `owntracks/acme` and the latter to `van17`, the _base topic_ becomes `owntracks/acme/van17`, and that is where location messages (in JSON) are published to.
 (All publishes are typically retained, unless you configure `retain=0`.)

+Location messages are published in either of two configurable formats:

+1. JSON, if `set payload=json` (default) has been configured
+2. CSV, if `set payload=csv` has been configured.

+### JSON

 A JSON message as published by Greenwich could look like this^[JSON elements marked with an asterisk `(*)` may or may not be present, depending on the